Wissot: A candid conversation with America on her 247th birthday

 Support Local Journalism

-There’re certain myths about our history that need dispelling.
-The myth that antagonism towards immigrants began with the first English settlers is one of them.
+There are certain myths about our history that need dispelling.
+The myth that antagonism toward immigrants began with the first English settlers is one of them.
 The colonists who reached Jamestown in 1607 and Plymouth Rock in 1620 were actually the first victims of anti-immigrant prejudice.
 Upon making landfall, these migrants from across the pond were greeted with hostile questions from the native inhabitants.
 The first question was: “What the hell are you doing here?”
 And the second, “When are you leaving?”

 Native Americans were followed by a succession of mean-spirited wannabe nativists.
 The welcoming words emblazoned on the Statue of Liberty, “Give me your tired, your poor … The wretched refuse of your teeming shore,” didn’t reflect the mindset of the immigrants who had arrived here decades before.